Elliptic threefolds with high Mordell-Weil rank: Introduction

+The results allow us to compute the spectrum ({\it Property \ref{spectrum}}) and the $\u1$ charges ({\it Proposition \ref{Charges-NR}}).
+In particular the analysis exemplifies that the charged singlet matter need not reside at enhancement loci of Type $I_2$, as previously believed.
+We verify that the anomaly cancellation conditions in physics are satisfied ({\it Proposition \ref{NR-anS}}) by proving the mathematical counterparts of the {gravitational and $\u1$} anomaly equations \cite{Park:2011ji}, along the lines of what was stated in \cite{GrassiWeigand2}.
+As a consequence we obtain birational invariants of the non $\Q$-factorial singularities of the Weierstrass model $\bar X \to B$ ({\it Corollary \ref{birinv}}), which answers 4).

+In the last Section \ref{sec_Elkies} we analyse a family of Weierstrass models $W_{\rm NDE} \to \P^2$, constructed by Elkies \cite{Elkies}, with $\rk \MW(W_{\rm NDE}/ \pd)=10$; one particular model shares similarities with the Namikawa threefolds. $W_{\NDE} $ is numerically Calabi-Yau, but Elkies does not make any statement about its minimal resolution.
+We compare the Weierstrass models over $\pd$ of the Namikawa-Rossi threefolds with the ones constructed by Elkies by explicitly describing a Weierstrass model $W_{\pd} \to \pd$ of the Namikawa Calabi-Yau as a suitable log canonical model ({\it Corollary \ref{Model}, Theorem \ref{lc} and Corollary \ref{Elkies}}).
+Then we take the first steps in addressing the question of whether $W_{\NDE} \to \P^2$ is birationally Calabi-Yau, by building on classical results of Burkhardt, leaving the construction of a elliptic Calabi-Yau with $\rk (\MW)=10$ in \cite{Elkies} conjectural.

-\paragraph{Acknowledgements} We thank M. Rossi for correspondence.
+\paragraph{\bf Acknowledgements} We thank M. Rossi for correspondence, and M. Liu and S. Verra for helpful conversations.
+We also thank the referees for useful comments.
 The work of A.G. is partially supported by PRIN ``Moduli and Lie Theory''.
 A.G. is a member of GNSAGA of INDAM.
 The work of T.W. is supported in part by Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy EXC 2121 Quantum Universe 390833306.